-Over the last decade,the attorneys associated with Rock Fusco & Connelly, LLC have represented Fortune 100 companies with regard to the defense of toxic tort claims made against such entitles as a result of premise and product liability claims concerning the alleged exposure to substances such as asbestos, benzene,and vinyl chloride.
-Over that time frame,the attorneys associated with Rock Fusco & Connelly, LLC have handled in excess of 500 cases, each with an average exposure in each case to our clients of in excess of $5,000,000.00.
-During the course of our representation of these entitles, we achieved volumes of voluntary and involuntary dismissals of such matters from counsel for the claimants, or by way of motion.
+Over the last decade, the attorneys associated with Rock Fusco & Connelly, LLC have represented Fortune 100 companies with regard to the defense of toxic tort claims made against such entities as a result of premise and product liability claims concerning the alleged exposure to substances such as asbestos, benzene, and vinyl chloride.
+Over that time frame, the attorneys associated with Rock Fusco & Connelly, LLC have handled in excess of 500 cases, each with an average exposure in each case to our clients of in excess of $5,000,000.00.
+During the course of our representation of these entities, we achieved volumes of voluntary and involuntary dismissals of such matters from counsel for the claimants, or by way of motion.
 In the event that a matter were to proceed on the merits, our average fees and settlement values for such matters were each under six figures.
-Rock Fusco & Connelly, LLC prides itself on such results, given the high exposures to our clients In such matters.
-We were able to achieve such results due to our understanding of our client’s corporate history, our long standing relationship with plaintiffs’ attorneys In such matters, as well as Its diligence In pursuing the merits of defensible claims.
+Rock Fusco & Connelly, LLC prides itself on such results, given the high exposures to our clients in such matters.
+We were able to achieve such results due to our understanding of our client’s corporate history, our long standing relationship with plaintiffs’ attorneys in such matters, as well as its diligence in pursuing the merits of defensible claims.

 Micula, et al. v.
 Gov’t of Romania